junrushao/Final-Fanatic-Facility/README.md

-Final Fanatic Facility: A Castrated Compiler for C
+Final Fanatic Facility: A Compiler for C
 ===========================

 Please see report for detailed description.